landrys/open-hot-potato-closer/README.md

 # open-hot-potato-closer
-Checks OpenHotPotato Dynamo table for closed hot potatoes and updates accordingly.
+Checks OpenHotPotato Dynamo table for closed hot potatoes and updates the table accordingly.

 ### Installation